google/copybara/README.md

   //third_party/...
 ```

-Note that configuration files can be stored in any place, even in a local folder.
-We recommend to
+Note: configuration files can be stored in any place, even in a local folder.
-use a VCS (like git) to store them; treat them as source code.
+We recommend using a VCS (like git) to store them; treat them as source code.

 ### Building Copybara in an external Bazel workspace